Visiting Sedona In December: 10 Things You Need To Know

 Hiker watching sunrise over Sedona AZ on a cold but sunny Winter morning in December

-Our top tip is to pack a pair of robust trail runners or hiking shoes.
-You will need a quality tread to help with access to caves and most hiking trails on slick rock.
+Don’t forget sunglasses.
+Despite it being winter, the sun will more than likely be out most of time during the day.
+And our top tip is to pack a pair of robust trail runners or hiking shoes.
+You’ll need quality tread to help with accessing caves and most hiking trails on slick rock.
+We wouldn’t have been able to do half the hikes or caves without proper footwear.

 10. Are There Any Christmas Lights In Sedona?